Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

     * Code: [Class ReportActivity, method onCreate](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/b98c45c8d17d8fefb6b2c1463ec23ecb1082342f/app/src/main/java/com/example/prototype/report/ReportActivity.java)
     * Code: [Class ReportAdapter, method getView](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/b98c45c8d17d8fefb6b2c1463ec23ecb1082342f/app/src/main/java/com/example/prototype/report/ReportAdapter.java)
     * Code: [Class MainActivity, method onCreate](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/b98c45c8d17d8fefb6b2c1463ec23ecb1082342f/app/src/main/java/com/example/prototype/report/MainActivity.java)
-    * Description of feature: The UI feedback feature provides real-time notifications and visual feedback to the user to enhance their experience when interacting within the app, such as navigating between activities, selecting options, liking/unliking reports, adding reports, or deleting them.
-    * Description of your implementation: BaseActivity: Toast notifications provide feedback when users interact with navigation buttons (menuDashboard and menuReports), confirming their actions to enhance the responsiveness of the app.
-    * Description of your implementation:ReportActivity: In this activity, toast messages confirm the selection of categories and priorities from the dropdowns, providing immediate feedback on user choices.
-Additionally, when submitting a report, a toast notification appears to confirm that the action was successful.
-    * Description of your implementation:ReportAdapter: This class provides feedback when users like or unlike reports, with the heart icon changing state immediately to reflect the action.
-A confirmation dialog is also used when deleting a report, giving users the option to delete immediately or schedule the deletion, improving interaction clarity.
+    * Description of feature: This feature provides instant feedback to the user while interacting within the app—whether clicking various activities, and options, liking/unliking reports, adding reports, or deleting them.
+The BaseActivity has toast notifications that provide feedback confirming the user's interaction with navigation buttons such as a dashboard or charts has been received.
+The ReportActivity displays toast messages from dropdowns about the user's selection of categories and priorities.
+Also, when they submit a report, a toast notification appears upon successfully submitting a report.
+ReportAdapter has a changing heart icon as soon as the user likes/dislikes a report.
+A confirmation dialog also appears when deleting a report, giving users the option to delete it immediately or schedule the deletion.
+Whenever a new report is added, the report list is immediately updated, and a toast from the MainActivity notifies the user.
-    * Description of your implementation:MainActivity: Upon adding a new report, the report list is immediately updated, and the user is notified with a toast, while the report count is also updated to reflect the latest changes, ensuring the interface remains responsive and up-to-date with user actions.
 <br>

 ### Custom Features